Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Introduction

-Empirically, we show on two pseudocode-to-code datasets that composed fine-tuning improves validity and correctness over standard fine-tuning, showing that composed fine-tuning preserves the pre-trained output structure better.
+Empirically, on two pseudocode-to-code datasets, we show that composed fine-tuning improves validity and correctness over standard fine-tuning.
 We consider the more difficult full-program translation task rather than line-by-line translation (with compiler side information) studied by previous work~\cite{kulal2019spoc,yasunaga2020repair}.
 First we introduce \sanstype, a synthetic pseudocode-to-code dataset where the pseudocode specifies all but the variable types.
 On \sanstype, composed fine-tuning corrects invalid code at test time and also simplifies the base predictor by helping with global type inference.
-Secondly on \spoc~\cite{kulal2019spoc}, a recent pseudocode-to-code dataset based on programming competition problems, we improve the proportion of correct programs by about 1\% over standard fine-tuning and 3-4\% over a baseline Transformer.
-We also show that composed fine-tuning gives additive gains on top of other semi-supervised methods, including backtranslation, which has access to a large unlabeled dataset for every downstream task.
-Composed fine-tuning obtains further gains over backtranslation by about 1.5\% on \spoc.
+Secondly on \spoc~\cite{kulal2019spoc}, a recent pseudocode-to-code dataset based on programming competition problems, we improve the proportion of correct programs by about 1\% over standard fine-tuning and 3--4\% over a baseline Transformer.
+We also show that composed fine-tuning provides gains on top of other semi-supervised methods, including backtranslation, which uses a large unlabeled dataset during fine-tuning.
+This is a more computationally expensive way to use unlabeled data than pre-training, which processes unlabeled data separately from downstream labeled data.
+Combining composed fine-tuning with backtranslation obtains further gains over backtranslation by about 1.5\% on \spoc.

 Composed fine-tuning provides larger gains on out-of-distribution (OOD) examples, including on unseen pseudocode in \sanstype~and unseen programs in \spoc.
 On \sanstype, the relative improvement over standard fine-tuning grows from 5\% to 24\% on the OOD split.
 On \spoc, the relative improvement increases from 3\% to 4\% on unseen programs.
 We also test on an image generation task where all test inputs are OOD.
 In particular, the inputs are font type and character type pairs, and the output is a valid font character image.
-At test time, the composed predictor produces font images of unseen font-character pairings with noticeably better clarity and styling than the baseline.
+At test time, the composed predictor produces font images of unseen font-character pairings with noticeably better clarity and styling than a baseline that directly generates the image.